 Liver damage: If you think excess alcohol is the only thing that can make your liver take a hit to its health, you would be wrong.
 Too much added sugar or fructose can have a similar effect.
 With so much excess sugar in your body, it will eventually end up in the only organ that has the transporter for it, severely overloading your liver and potentially causing irreversible damage.

-Affects your insulin and leptin signaling: Your metabolism gets fooled by sugar, which means your appetite-control system shuts off, causing you to eat more and develop insulin resistance.
+Affects your leptin and insulin signaling: Your metabolism gets fooled by sugar, which means your appetite-control system shuts off, causing you to eat more and develop insulin resistance.

 Causes metabolic dysfunction: Too much sugar in the body has a far-reaching impact, causing a vast range of symptoms that are collectively known as metabolic syndrome.
-The symptoms of this include weight gain, abdominal obesity, decreased HDL, increased LDL, high blood sugar, and high blood pressure.
+The symptoms of this include increased LDL, decreased HDL, weight gain, abdominal obesity, high blood sugar, and high blood pressure.

-Other diseases that have been linked to metabolic syndrome and could be caused by an overconsumption of sugar include type 2 diabetes, hypertension, lipid problems, polycystic ovarian syndrome, and dementia.
+Other diseases that have been linked to metabolic syndrome and could be caused by an overconsumption of sugar include hypertension, polycystic ovarian syndrome, lipid problems, type 2 diabetes, and dementia.
 Generally, added sugar intake should range between 6 to 15 teaspoons a day for most people, depending on your daily caloric intake.
 Therefore, if you are consuming 2,000 calories a day, added sugar should not exceed 12 teaspoons.

 Effective Weight Loss Programs in Louisiana